-Check the solenoid coil with a properly calibrated Ohm meter.
-Remove the connectors from the solenoid and measure the resistance across the terminals and to chassis ground.
-The proper reading would be 49 ohms with a tolerance range of ten percent.
+Check the solenoid coil with a properly calibrated ohm meter.
+Remove the connectors from the solenoid and measure the resistance across the terminals.
+The proper reading would be 49 ohms with tolerance range of ten percent.
 Failure of the solenoid is very unlikely.
 Next, hook up a manometer at the test port.
 Then check for DC volts at gas valve terminals (Yellow + White -) while the unit is in trial-for-ignition.
 If DC volts are present and pressure is low, replace the valve.
-If DC volts are not present at the valve while the unit is in trial-for-ignition, verify that the wires at Plug 3, Terminals 2 and 1 (on lower circuit board) have DC volts (9 or more).
-If the igniter is sparking and you have no volts at the valve, check the harness.
-The control board sends voltage to the solenoid and the igniter on the same wire.
+If DC volts are not present at the valve while the unit is in trial-for-ignition, verify that the wire at Plug 3, Terminal 2 on lower circuit board has DC volts (9 or more).